pandichitra/100-days-of-code-in-python/README.md

 1) Introduced to the conditional statements : if and else statement, Nested if statements and elif statements ,if/elif/else statements\
 2) More about indentation and it's importance\
 3) Comparison Operators <,>,<=,>=,==,!= and = is an Assignment operator that has right associativity\
+4) Developed a love calculator and it was fun !!!
-4) How to accept any kind of inputs if in lower or in upper case
+5) How to accept any kind of inputs if in lower or in upper case
 _________________________________________________________________________________________________________________________________________________________________________________
  **DAY 4:()**